 “You know well enough that Our Lord does not look so much at the greatness of our actions, nor even at their difficulty, but at the love at which we do them”

-St Therese died of tuberculosis at the early age of 24.
+St Theresa died of tuberculosis at the early age of 24.
 However her writings were published after her death and have inspired.
-St Therese is often associated with the rose as she had a particular fondness for roses and often roses appeared in miracles attributed to St Therese after her death.
+St Theresa is often associated with the rose as she had a particular fondness for roses and often roses appeared in miracles attributed to St Theresa after her death.

 “You know well enough that Our Lord does not look so much at the greatness of our actions, Nor even at their difficulty, But at the love at which we do them.”